claycamprd/claycamp-rd-web/content/home/talks.md

 # This file represents a page section.
 headless: false
-active: false

 # Order that this section appears on the page.
-weight: 70
+weight: 80

 title: 'Recent & Upcoming Talks'
-subtitle:
+subtitle: Coming Soon

 content:
   # Page type to display.
 E.g. post, event, publication...